String interpolation

 In computer programming, string interpolation (or variable interpolation, variable substitution, or variable expansion) is the process of evaluating a string literal containing one or more placeholders, yielding a result in which the placeholders are replaced with their corresponding values.
 It is a form of simple template processing or, in formal terms, a form of quasi-quotation (or logic substitution interpretation).
 The placeholder may be a variable name, or in some languages an arbitrary expression, in either case evaluated in the current context.

-String interpolation is an alternative to building string via concatenation, which requires repeated quoting and unquoting; or substituting into a printf format string, where the variable is far from where it is used.
-Compare:
+String interpolation is an alternative to building a string via concatenation, which requires repeat quoting and unquoting; or substituting into a printf format string, where the variable is far from where it is used.
+Consider this example in Ruby: